 15+ DIY Shiplap Fireplace Ideas

-Shiplap took the design world by storm ten years ago and has been trending in home decor ever since.
-Shiplap everywhere can be a bit much, but a shiplap fireplace can be a perfect way to add shiplap to your space and create a beautiful and stylish focal point in your living room.
+Shiplap took the design world by storm ten years ago and has been trending in modern homes ever since.
+Shiplap everywhere can be a bit much, but a shiplap fireplace can be a perfect way to use this trend intentionally and create a textured, warm and stylish focal point in your living room.

-Shiplap adds a touch of textured appeal to your fireplace that works with many different decor styles including modern, transitional, modern farmhouse, and rustic.
+A fireplace with shiplap adds a touch of textured appeal that works with many decor styles - modern, transitional, modern farmhouse, and rustic.
 (If you don't know what your style is, find out by reading How to Define Your Decor Style).

 Fireplace Shiplap Style Ideas